screen-shot-2017-04-25-at-16-35-41Nails and chemotherapy

 • Systemic diseases such as psoriasis

 screen-shot-2017-04-25-at-16-19-32Although strong evidence is lacking attention should be made to the diet – see our nail health page.
-Before polybalm was discovered, a variety of local strategies have been advised to patients during chemotherapy including petroleum based moisturising balms, wearing nail varnish and cooling.
+Before Polybalm® was developed, a variety of local strategies have been advised to patients during chemotherapy including petroleum based moisturising balms, wearing black nail varnish and cooling.

-Polybalm: Following the significant results of the Polybalm study, the investigational balm, now referred to as PolyBalm has to be regarded as standard of care to prevent nail damage.
-It is now comercially available, made in a special process which preserves the polyphenol content, and health medicinal properties, of the essential oils1,2,3,4.
-There were still some patients in the interventional balm arm of the study who suffered from damage.
-This was seen if patients had preexisting damage where particularly sensitive to the side effects of chemotherapy or had very high doses.
-In these cases additional measures such as cooling (see below) is still advised.
+Polybalm®: Following the significant results of the Polybalm® study, the investigational balm, now referred to as Polybalm® has to be regarded as standard of care to prevent nail damage.
+It is now commercially available, made in a special process which preserves the polyphenol content, and health medicinal properties, of the essential oils1,2,3,4.
+There were still some patients in the Polybalm® part of the study who experienced nail damage.
+This was seen in patients who had pre-existing damage who were particularly sensitive to the side effects of chemotherapy or had very high doses.
+In these cases additional measures such as cooling is still advised.

 Nail varnish: Patients are also often advised to wear nail varnish despite the knowledge that nail polish removers dry the nails.
-Some poeple report this helps but, likewise, there are no published prospective trials to support this practice during chemotherapy, or in an otherwise healthy population.
+Some people report this helps but, likewise, there are no published clinical trials to support this practice during chemotherapy, or in an otherwise healthy population.

 Cooling the nails: We have previously published a report showing that cooling the nails bed with pots of iced water helps to reduce its severity 7.
-Understandably, the practice has never caught on within the confines of a busy chemotherapy unit.
+Understandably, the practice has never become widely adopted within the confines of a busy chemotherapy unit.
 Commercially available cooling gloves have now been tested in a number of randomised trials8,9.
-They did reduce the severity of nails damage but they are not particularly popular among UK chemotherapy nurses as they may cover the veins of the hands and prevent assessment of the patient’s extremities.
+They were shown to reduce the severity of nail damage but they are not particularly popular among UK chemotherapy nurses as they cover the veins of the hands and prevent assessment of the patient’s extremities.

 For more information: